-SSS 101 ONLINE SEMINAR
+ADVANCED ONLINE SEMINAR I

-Online Seminar will focus on specific challenges unique to online students as well as ways to address them including tips for improving time management, presentations and testtaking skills.
+Advanced Online Seminar is for the student who plans to complete a second full online program.
+This course will focus on specific challenges unique to online students as well as ways to address them.
 Student will be expected to complete surveys throughout the semester and participate in discussion groups.
-Instructor input will help identify what courses to take, how to register for classes, and help design a graduation plan.
+Instructor input will help identify what courses to take and help design a graduation plan.
 This course will be a bi-weekly virtual meeting.